maelvls/maelvls.github.io/content/2020/why-kubernetes-compares-with-hash/index.md

     pod-template-hash: 775855699b
 ```

-In this post, I want to present the advantages and limitations of using a
-hash function in this context.
+In this post, I want to present the advantages and limitations of using a hash function in this context.

-✅ **Pros**: works around the fact that child object might get mutated or
-defaulted, which means the `reflect.DeepEqual` can't work (**what about
+✅ **Pros**: works around the fact that child object might get mutated or defaulted, which means the `reflect.DeepEqual` can't work (**what about performance???**)
-performance???**)

-❌ **Cons**: if the child gets updated, the parent cannot know that it has
-been changed since the hash only works in one way. (**talk about
-replica set mapping to multiple pods**)
+❌ **Cons**: if the child gets updated, the parent cannot know that it has been changed since the hash only works in one way. (**talk about replica set mapping to multiple pods**)

 - why is it a label and not an annotation?

-Looks like the hash is created [in the replicaset sync func][rs-sync] and
-it uses the [`ComputeHash`][ComputeHash] func which uses
-[fnv.New32a](https://golang.org/pkg/hash/fnv/#New32) from the std lib:
+Looks like the hash is created [in the replicaset sync func][rs-sync] and it uses the [`ComputeHash`][computehash] func which uses [fnv.New32a](https://golang.org/pkg/hash/fnv/#New32) from the std lib:

 ```go
 // ComputeHash returns a hash value calculated from pod template and